Compare 46+ CMMS Software Vendors

 TechnologyAdvice CMMS Buyer’s Guide

 The maintenance and facility management discipline is one of stunning diversity, ranging from basic upkeep at a single-site facility to asset management at a global enterprise.
 Unsurprisingly, there are a broad range of applications available to help facility managers control day-to-day operations.
-The global market for facility and maintenance software is projected to surpass $43 billion by 2019—almost doubling its current value of $24.7 billion.1 Commonly known as computerized maintenance management software (CMMS), these solutions vary by complexity, price, and industry use, and without the right expertise, it can be difficult to choose the best CMMS software for your business.
+The global market for facility and maintenance software is projected to surpass $43 billion by 2019—almost doubling its current value of $24.7 billion.1 Commonly known as CMMS, or computerized maintenance management software, these solutions vary in complexity, price, and industry use, and without the right expertise, it can be difficult to choose the best CMMS software for your business.
 This buyer’s guide will help you better understand what CMMS has to offer, how your organization can use it, how to narrow your search, and how to compare CMMS software products.

 CMMS Software Overview